-This is the main page for all of my activity as a Representative for the Associated Students of Oregon State University House of Representatives in the 13th ASOSU Congress.
-I strive to improve life for all Oregon State students, and encourage active participation in the legislative process.
+This is the main page for all of my activity as the Vice-Chair of the Associated Students of Oregon State University Judicial Council.
+I strive to improve life for all Oregon State students, and encourage active participation in the student government process.

 This section lists my votes on legislation to provide additional transparency into my actions as well as other news from my work in government.

 - This page contains the most up to date version of the memo I put out which explains why I am against the advocate model for professional staff within ASOSU.
 This memo was triggered by the changes made by decision package #4 for ASOSU within the FY2023 fee cycle process.
 Latest version of memo (updated 19-Jan-2022): ASOSU-DP4-Memo-V3.pdf18-Jan-2022 | 56 Words | 1 min read

 - Vote date: 17-Nov-2021 I voted “Abstain” on this bill because of my role on the 2022 Elections Committee.
 Technically, this bill just established the convention and didn’t propose a ballot measure, however I still felt abstaining was my best position here.
 This bill was passed by foregoing a second reading, a choice I disagree with given what I believe to be a false time sensitivity.
 Additionally, we did not have the full senate-amended version of the bill in our hands.17-Nov-2021 | 133 Words | 1 min read

 - Vote date: 17-Nov-2021 I voted “Aye” on this bill.
 This is a stop-gap measure to pay more members of the student government for more time.
 This will dramatically increase their time to work and allows for the fee process to proceed smoothly.
 This will be voted on again for future years in the form of a fee decision package later this school year.
 Version voted on: HB-13.03.pdf17-Nov-2021 | 67 Words | 1 min read